mnoram/directnicdyndns/README.md

 ```

-## Add it to crontab; e.g. the following will run the script and update your DNS record every 60 minutes:
+## Add it to crontab to update your DNS record every 60 minutes:
 ```
 $ crontab -e
 ```